mblayman/mattlayman.com/content/building-saas/2020-01-01-make-custom-user-model.md

 With the app
 in the location I wanted,
-we put in the list
+we put it in the list
 of installed applications
 in the settings.